 - If your family does not want to apply for need-based aid but does want to make use of the federal student loan program, the FAFSA will need to be submitted.
 Our recommendation for you is to check “no” on the college application asking if your child expects to apply for need-based aid, to deposit at the school of your child’s choice by May 1, and then to submit the FAFSA letting the financial aid office know that it was submitted for the purpose of federal student loans only.
 This way, there is no confusion over whether your child is, or is not, applying for need-based aid.

-Now is the time to get all of your documents ready for the October 1st launch of the FAFSA.
+Now is the time to get all of your documents in to prepare the FAFSA.
 We hope this post is helpful as you approach the financial aid process.
 If you have additional questions about this process or the college admissions process, please connect with us!